SildurFX/Switchdeck/README.md

 ---

 ## Requirements
-* [Linux for Switch:](https://wiki.switchroot.org/wiki/linux) Kubuntu Noble or Fedora 42.
-(Fedora currently has some WIP changes that may be unstable.)
+* [Linux for Switch:](https://wiki.switchroot.org/wiki/linux) Kubuntu Noble or Fedora 42. **Make sure to install all the latest system updates.** (Fedora 42 is currently unstable on some systems)
 * [Box64](https://github.com/ptitseb/box64) to run games.
 Shipped with Fedora 42 by default.
 Switchdeck installs it for you on Ubuntu.
 * **Vulkan 1.2 Support:** Fedora ships with the latest GPU driver.
 Switchdeck updates it for you on Ubuntu.
 * [RAM OC:](https://wiki.switchroot.org/wiki/linux/linux-features#ram_oc0) Nintendo Switch has 4GB shared between CPU and GPU so overclocking RAM helps a lot.